 - Sign up for our automatic debit plan to save time and money.
-Simply complete the authorization form, print it out, sign it, attach a voided check, and return both to our office.
-You will still receive a monthly statement, but your bill payment will be automatically deducted from your bank account.
+Simply register or log into your account, go under Bills & Payments and setup Auto Pay, only takes a couple minutes.
+You can still receive a monthly statement, but your bill payment will be automatically deducted from your bank or CC account.

 Why your electric bill may change from month to month